Colombian Air Force One: Boeing Business Jet

 Given the obvious mechanical wear on the Fokker F-28 after more than 30 years of service, the process to acquire a new presidential plane for Colombia began in October 2002.
-For this, the Colombian Air Force studied various proposals submitted by companies in the sector. aerospace from Canada, Brazil, France, the United States and the European Airbus consortium.
+For this, the Colombian Air Force studied various proposals submitted by companies in the aerospace sector from Canada, Brazil, France, the United States and the European Airbus consortium.

-For 2004, you had to choose between two aircraft: the Boeing Business Jet, which is a modified version of the commercial version of the Boeing 737 specifically for large corporations and governments, and the Airbus A319 ACJ.
+By 2004, the procurement was narrowed down to two types of aircraft: the Boeing Business Jet, which is a modified version of the commercial version of the Boeing 737 specifically for large corporations and governments, and the Airbus A319 ACJ.
 The Colombian government finally decided on the Boeing Business Jet of US origin, and the purchase was made directly.
 The selected aircraft had originally been built in 1999 for an Arab sheikh, who later canceled the order.
 It only had 22 flight hours at the time of purchase.

 The cost was close to 40 million dollars, of which 29 million corresponded to the plane as such and the rest was invested in its internal adaptation.